wchoi20/claim-score/README.md

 This is a repository for relevant files used in 'claim-score' project.

+## original-data/MegaWika-{test/train}.csv

 The folder 'original-data'includes original data of MegaWika (Barham et al, 2023).
-Only necessary rows from the dataset are extracted (passage, question, answer, score) and are used.
+Only necessary rows from the dataset are extracted (passage, question, answer, score) and used.

 ## MegaWika-{train/test}-filtered.csv